-Lease agreements were entered into for right-to-use assets.
-The present value of these leases is reported in the governmental funds as a source.
-On the other hand, the leases are not revenues in the Statement of Activities, but rather constitute as long-term liabilities in the Statement of Net Position.
+Right-to-use leased assets acquired this year were financed with leases.
+The amount financed by the leases is reported in the governmental funds as a source of financing.
+On the other hand, the leases are not revenues in the Statement of Activities, but rather constitute long-term liabilities in the Statement of Net Position.

-In the Statement of Activities, certain operating expenses, such as compensated absences (vacations) are measured by the amounts earned during the year.
+In the Statement of Activities, certain operating expenses, such as compensated absences are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
 This amount is the difference between vacation earned and used.